-In the fourth quarter of 2011, we developed new business region on IP and ASIC service.
+In the fourth quarter of 2011, we developed a new business segment on IP and ASIC service.
 It is a brand new model based on our core technology of video display and High Speed Transmission.
 There are 3D Video and Image Compression/Decompression IP, 2D convert to 3D IP and Technology Licensing, High Speed Transmission and High Performance Video ADC Silicon IP (SIP) Licensing.